MARKET PULSE- Dow Chemical, Zynga, Western Digital, Akamai

 The healthcare products and medical device maker posted a quarterly profit that beat estimates on higher medical devices sales.

-The mobile phone service provider handily beat analysts’ estimates for its second-quarter results, boosted by growth in service revenue.
+The mobile phone service provider posted a higher quarterly result, boosted by growth in service revenue.

 ** TESLA MOTORS, Wednesday close $28.95, up 2.2 pct premarket